HKUST-Aerial-Robotics/eudm_planner/readme.md

 # EUDM Planner

+* Update (Sept.
+2020): The whole dependencies and a playable demo will be released in: **https://github.com/HKUST-Aerial-Robotics/EPSILON**

 * Notice: The current version is for reference only.
-The released EUDM planner can be integrated with our [SSC planner](https://github.com/HKUST-Aerial-Robotics/spatiotemporal_semantic_corridor).
-The whole dependencies and a playable demo will be released in: **https://github.com/HKUST-Aerial-Robotics/HDJI_planning_core**.

 ## Introduction